Gender Pay Report for 2018

 The gender pay gap measures the difference between men and women’s earnings across the business by expressing women’s pay as a percentage of men’s pay.
 This is different to equal pay.
 Equal pay refers to men and women receiving equal pay for equal work.

-While we’re pleased that our gender pay gap of -1.64% is significantly below the UK (18.4%) median we are committed to ensuring we exercise equal opportunities across Gender, Age, and Race.
+While we’re pleased that our median gender pay gap of -3.1% is significantly below the UK median (8.6%), we are committed to ensuring we have equality across Gender, Age and Ethnicity.

 Gender Pay Gap

-*UK national median gender pay gap is 18.4% (Office of National Statistics)
+*UK national median gender pay gap for 2018 is 8.6% (Office for National Statistics)

 |Employees by Quartile||Male||Female|